leejoonli/code-every-day/log.md

 ## Thoughts

 Made initial commits and scaffolded out multiple files.
 Will need to install more packages and add urls.py and serializers.py.

+# Day 51 (3/24/2022)

+## Django, PostgreSQL database exercise 2

+Started another exercise using django and postgresql.
+Description is in the repository.

+## Thoughts

+Created initial models, serializers, views, and urls.
+Will finish making the rest of the required models, serializers, etc. at a later time.